1. The First Anglo-Burmese War began in __________.

 Explanation: Rangoon was made the capital and major port of British Burma.

-19. Burma was made a separate province from India in:
+19. Burma was made a separate province from India in__________.

 A) 1886